k2052/notepad_j1.5/README.md

-Just download and unzip into your templates folder.
+Just download, unzip into your templates folder and then rename the folder to "notepad".
 Should work out of the box.

 If you get any PHP errors report them at the [Simplex repo](https://github.com/bookworm/simplex).
 Any CSS/HTML/JS or override issues are probably template specific and should be reported in this repo.